tactics-osrs/ExponentialMultiplier/README.md

 # Exponential Multiplier

 This is a simple batch script that performs exponential multiplication of the number 2, up to a maximum of 5 times.
+(Due to CMD 32-bit limit)

 ## Features
 - The script prompts the user to input the number of times they want to perform the exponential multiplication.